passcod/ashring/README.md

 _May change without notice_

-Investigate partial origins, which would allow an origin folder (that which contains the encrypted versions of the files in a Sherman box) to be partially downloaded from a server or peer and still be functional.
-Also investigate hooks that would allow Sherman to request and push files from and to the remote host as needed by the user.
+Investigate partial origins, which would allow an origin folder (that which contains the encrypted versions of the files in an Ashring box) to be partially downloaded from a server or peer and still be functional.
+Also investigate hooks that would allow Ashring to request and push files from and to the remote host as needed by the user.